 Here’s an interesting — and perhaps unexpected — wrinkle to this redemption opportunity.

-For context, the Chase Sapphire Reserve offers 3x points on dining and travel (and through June 30 the card is even offering 5x points on groceries).
+For context, the Chase Sapphire Reserve offers 3x points on dining and travel, and for a limited time is offering 3x points on groceries, on up to $1,000 per month in spending.
 Ordinarily if you wanted to redeem those points towards a travel purchase at the rate of 1.5 cents per point, then you’d be forgoing Ultimate Rewards points on that purchase.

 In other words, if you redeemed 10,000 points towards a $150 travel purchase, then you wouldn’t also earn the 3x points on that $150, since you’re not actually “spending” $150, but rather are redeeming points.